rexera/rexera.github.io/_posts/2025-04-13-MAS_thoughts.md

 ## Thoughts in MAS Development (until now; personal)

-> Avoid anthropocentrism when designing models or (especially) dialogue processes.
+> Avoid **anthropocentrism** when designing models or **(especially) dialogue processes**.
 Refrain from blindly applying human understanding patterns to these systems.
 Instead, approach design decisions from the foundational mechanisms and principles of LLMs themselves.

 ### On Conversation History